fnordoglargh/BoardGameLeague/ABOUT.md

 ## Players

-The players tab allows you to create players and give them a name and assign a gender.
+The Players tab allows you to create players and give them a name and assign a gender.

 ## Games

-The players tab allows you to create players and give them a name and assign a game family.
+The Players tab allows you to create players and give them a name and assign a game family.

 ## Game Families